radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 9. Go to Main Control Panel > Directory Namespace tab.

-10. Select the naming context representing the Universal Directory (HDAP) store.
+10. Select the naming context representing the RadiantOne Directory (HDAP) store.

 11. On the right, add required attributes to the encrypted attributes list.

-12. Click **Sav**e.
+12. Click **Save**.

 13. Click **Re-build Index**.